mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 Because I used conda it will automatically register all extensions and copy necessary `javascript` and `css` files in Jupyter environment for me.
 If I used pip instead, I would have to fetch additional command: `jupyter contrib nbextension install --user`

 Jupyter Lab is new project of Jupyter team, which eventually will replace good old notebook, but currently it is in very early alpha release version and it is not recommended to be used in any serious project.
 It has built in file manager, image browser, documentation and many, many other.
 And one disadvantage: `ipywidgets` and `nbextensions` do not work yet or their functionality must be loaded through lab extensions system, which is not very convenient.

-Jupyter lab is not accessible in Anaconda distribution and must be installed.
-One can do it with default package manager:
+Another handy extension is [`watermark`][watermark] package.
+It will timestamp notebooks and provide basic python configuration info.
+I will fetch latest version from GitHub:

 {% highlight bash %}
+> pip install -e git+https://github.com/rasbt/watermark#egg=watermark
+Obtaining watermark from git+https://github.com/rasbt/watermark#egg=watermark Cloning https://github.com/rasbt/watermark to c:\users\michal\src\watermark
+Requirement already satisfied: ipython in /home/mdyzma/anaconda3/lib/site-packages (from watermark) Installing collected packages: watermark
+  Running setup.py develop for watermark
+Successfully installed watermark
+{% endhighlight %}

+Jupyter lab is not accessible in Anaconda distribution out of the box and must be installed.
+One can do it with default package manager from `conda-forge` channel:

+{% highlight bash %}
 > conda install -c conda-forge jupyterlab
 Fetching package metadata .............
 Solving package specifications: .

-Package plan for installation in environment C:\Users\Michal\Anaconda3:
+Package plan for installation in environment /home/mdyzma/anaconda3:

 The following NEW packages will be INSTALLED: